imahdio/CSS-Essential-Training/01-Getting Started/README.md

 inline-having parts arranged in a line
 ## Referencing CSS
->-There are three different methods for referencing CSS including External ,inline and internal
+>-There are three different methods for referencing CSS including External ,inline and internal.
 >-❶ **External CSS** which refers to using a separate CSS file and must be saved with the `.css` file extension.
 There are two ways to load the external CSS file into the HTML, with a `<link>` tag or using the `@import` method.
 >1.
-The `<link>` tag is added to the head of the document with two attributes, `rel` and `href`. `rel` stands for the relationship and uses the value of > stylesheet, the `href` value is the path to the CSS file.
+The `<link>` tag is added to the head of the document with two attributes, `rel` and `href`. `rel` stands for the relationship and uses the value of  `stylesheet`, the `href` value is the path to the CSS file.
 >```html
 ><head>
 >   <link rel="stylesheet" href="css/styles.css">